ejmastnak/ejmastnak.com/content/tutorials/vim-latex/luasnip.md

 ## TLDR hello world example {#hello-world}

+*If you prefer to begin with fundamentals, you can skip this example and jump to [getting started with LuaSnip](#getting-started).*

 I'm beginning with a hello world snippet instead of a bunch of theory.
 For now feel free to just copy and paste along with the article, and we'll explain what's going on in much more detail later.
-(Or if you prefer to begin with fundamentals, you can skip this hello world example and jump to [getting started with LuaSnip](#getting-started).)

 In a very TLDR style, here's a LuaSnip-flavored hello world: